Legacy lives here.

 In 1619, a ship carrying enslaved Africans from the kingdom of Ndongo in present-day Angola arrived in Virginia.
 These men and women had been captured during Portuguese raids and sold into bondage, not as indentured servants but as property.
 Their forced arrival marked the beginning of race-based chattel slavery in what would become the United States.

-The people taken from Angola came from communities with political systems, spiritual traditions, and skilled labor.
-They were farmers, artisans, traders, and parents whose lives did not begin with enslavement.
+The people taken from Angola were not nameless or without history.
+They came from communities with languages, political systems, spiritual traditions, and skilled labor.
+They were farmers, artisans, traders, warriors, and parents whose lives did not begin with enslavement.

 The transatlantic slave trade attempted to sever language, memory, and belonging.
 Yet cultural continuities survived in music, foodways, and spiritual practice.
 Even under violence, people carried fragments of home.